reddevill007/System-Design-Simplified/README.md

 ### **How Does It Work?**

-Let's break it down with a simple ASCII diagram! 📊
+Let’s break it down with a simple ASCII diagram! 📊

 ```sql